-Robbert Biesbroek is Associate Professor at the Public Administration and Policy group at Wageningen University.
-His research interests include mechanisms of complex decision making, dynamics of policy (dis)integration of cross-cutting societal issues, and the political and bureaucratic responses to climate change adaptation.
-In 2014 he co-founded TRAC3 an international collaboration for developing conceptual, methodological, and empirical approaches for tracking adaptation across scales and contexts (www.trac3.ca) and he is one of the leads in the Adaptation Tracking Collaborative (2016-2018).
-He is recipient of a Dutch NWO-VENI research grant (2018-2022) on policy integration and a NWO-VIDI grant (2023-2028) on the politics of tracking climate change adaptation.
-He (co)authored over 75 scientific articles on climate change adaptation policy.
-Dr. Biesbroek currently serves as Editor for the scientific journal Regional Environmental Change (IF: 2.9).
-He is selected as Coordinating Lead Author for the IPCC AR6 report on Impacts Vulnerability and Adaptation, chapter 13: Europe (2018-2022) and involved in climate assessments for the Dutch government, European Environment Agency and UNEP amongst others.
+Robbert Biesbroek is Associate Professor at the Public Administration and Policy group of Wageningen University (Netherlands).
+His research interests include comparative public governance, mechanisms of complex decision making, policy (dis)integration of cross-cutting societal issues, and the political and bureaucratic responses to climate change adaptation.
+He received several prestegious grants including a Dutch NWO-VENI research grant (2018-2022) on policy integration and a NWO-VIDI grant (2023-2028) on the politics of tracking climate change adaptation.
+He (co)authored over 75 scientific articles in disciplinary and interdisciplinary journals.
+Dr. Biesbroek currently serves as Editor for the scientific journal Regional Environmental Change.
+He was Coordinating Lead Author for the IPCC AR6 report on Impacts Vulnerability and Adaptation, chapter 13: Europe (2018-2022) and involved in climate assessments for the Dutch government, European Environment Agency and UNEP amongst others.

 Three key publications (scholar google account):

 - Biesbroek, R., Wright, S.J, Korswagen Eguren, S. Bonotto, A. Athanasiadis, I.N.
 (2022) Policy attention to climate change impacts, adaptation and vulnerability: global assessment of National Communications (1994-2019) Climate Policy 22:1, 97-111,